Please note: Enquiries for students with Special Circumstances for 2021 have closed as of Friday 3 September.

-To be eligible for the Referral Program there must be:
+To be eligible for the Referral Program the student must be:

-- Evidence that the student is genuinely unable to attend a regular school or an alternative education program
+- genuinely unable to attend a regular school or an alternative education program, and

-- Ongoing counselling, treatment or other appropriate intervention.
+- receiving ongoing counselling, treatment or other appropriate intervention.

 Enrolment in the Referral Program is not a long term alternative to regular schooling.
 Students need to be working towards reintegration back into a school or alternative program.